MrKWatkins/ZXSpectrumNextTests/Tests/base/NextReg_defaults/ReadMe.txt

       - (R/W) - as (R), then write, read expected value back (strict test of W result)

-The "default" value is either defined strictly (exact value) or weakly (non-zero value expected as default, then zero value will be reported as "red" colour code)
+The "default" value is either defined strictly (exact value) or weakly (non-zero value expected as default, then zero value will be reported as "red" colour code), or not tested at all (any value is ok).

-Unfortunately, the colour coding is not as simple as I expected, as the total amount of combinations is quite a bit higher, so use source code + debugging to get more precise info.
+Unfortunately, the colour coding is not as simple as I expected, as the total amount of combinations is quite a bit higher.
+You can use source code + debugging to get more precise info about what is being tested and at which stage it failed.

 As an observable side-effect, the test will also set clip window and transparency fallback registers in such way, that right + bottom of pixel-area (256x192) should display 3 pixel